Last updated 7 July 2021

 Our days in Valparaiso passed in a happy blur.
 We visited in May and the town was very quiet, with scarcely another tourist in sight.
 The weather was warm with sun and blue skies and we spent our time walking the charming streets, marvelling at the intricate street art, and finding a surprising array of good food in the town.

 We'd make our way down the hill in the evenings, stopping at a small bar run by a Frenchman for pre-dinner drinks.
-The cocktails were delicious - and stronger than we expected - and we enjoy the best pisco sours of our time in Italy.
+The cocktails were delicious - and stronger than we expected - and we enjoy the best pisco sours of our time in Chile.
 From there, we'd make our way to dinner, trying out new restaurants each day.
 Eventually, we'd make our way to the rickety old funicular which would take us back up the hill to our hotel.

 During the day, we walked the streets, examining the remarkable street art.
 It was like living in an outdoor art gallery and just taking photos of the murals took up huge amounts of time.
 I really enjoyed the indulgence of wiling away hours just staring at people's wonderful creations.
 It seemed like almost every surface in Valparaiso was painted, from smaller signs and shop doors to murals which filled the wall of entire street blocks.

 There is, however, more to see in Valparaiso that the street art (although if that's all you do while you're in town, I would still consider your visit a success).
 Valparaiso is home to Pablo Neruda's home La Sebastiana, a whimsically decorated house which is now a museum.
 There are also beaches and walks, and the port-side fishing village to visit, so there's more than enough to do to fill up a few days in this fascinating town.